-We all know how it is easy for the ladies to get hair treatment at a local saloon.
+We all know how it is easy for ladies to get hair treatment at a local saloon.
 Be it to straighten, curl, dye, trim, or straight out a full haircut.
-While it is easier for most ladies to go to the saloon, it is definitely not easy to find a muslimah-friendly hair saloon for our sisters in hijab.
-Sometimes, even here in Malaysia, where there are muslimah-friendly saloons, you cannot exactly brush off the doubts or fear of random men suddenly entering or peeking into the saloon while you are getting your hair done.
+While it is easier for most ladies to go to the saloon, it is definitely not easy to find a Muslimah-friendly hair saloon for our sisters in hijab.
+Sometimes, even here in Malaysia, where there are Muslimah-friendly saloons, you cannot exactly brush off the doubts or fear of random men suddenly entering or peeking into the saloon while you are getting your hair done.
 Yikes!
 This is one of the main reasons why most hijabis prefer to cut their hair or conduct hair treatment at home.

 The Hijabi’s Dilemma – Hair and Scalp Care

 But how do we know if we are actually doing the right treatment for our hair, when there are no experts assisting us, unlike those at the saloons?
 Due to the reason of never seeing our hair, some people assume that hijabis are bald.
-I know because I have a few friends from the Western countries asking me if I have hair under my hijab.
+I know because I have a few friends from Western countries asking me if I have hair under my hijab.

 Funny, right?
 Just because people don’t see it, doesn’t mean it is not there.
 Also unknown to them, it is extra hard to take care of our hair when we wear hijab because there are several more problems being faced by hijabis like us.
 For example, receding hairlines, hair falls (in so many ways than one), unhealthy hair, itchy scalps, etc. You know what I’m talking about, ladies?

 A lady’s hair is her crowning glory.
 It is important for a woman to invest in her hair, as much as she invests on her looks and body, including for all my hijab sisters out there.
 In this blog, I will share with you on how to keep your hair healthy, even under your hijab.